Cellularity of KLR and weighted KLRW algebras via crystals: Proof of sandwich cellularity

 or its partner relation.
 Hence, we have related $jiij$ and $jiji$ up to higher order terms.
 We can now use the plactic relations from \autoref{L:RecollectionReidemeisterIII} to relate $jiji$ to $ijji$ and $jjii$, with $jjii$ being a more dominant term.
 The argument when $j\rightarrow i$ is identical.

-\Case{$ijji\leftrightsquigarrow jiij$ and $i\Rightarrow j$.} If $i$ and $j$ are doubly-laced adjacent then essentially the same argument applies except that we make use of the fact that the rightmost of the two middle strings carries a dot by \autoref{SS:ConstructionDots}.
+\Case{$ijji\leftrightsquigarrow jiij$ and $i\Rightarrow j$.} If $i$ and $j$ are doubly laced adjacent then essentially the same argument applies except that we make use of the fact that the rightmost of the two middle strings carries a dot by \autoref{SS:ConstructionDots}.
 More precisely, as above, we can relate $jiij$ to $jiji$ up to more dominant terms since \autoref{L:RecollectionMovingStringsDots}.(b) gives

 and the same diagrammatic argument used above works (the more dominant terms will have two dots, but this does not affect the argument).
 Note that in the diagram the strings with residues $jij$ are such that the $i$-string has a dot, so using \autoref{L:RecollectionMovingStringsDots}.(b) we can relate this to $ijj$ up to higher order terms.
 Hence, we have related $jiij$ to $ijji$ up to higher order terms.